Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 Effortless.
 Do what you can to make your shoots as effortless as possible without sacrificing quality.

-Tips for Posing Your Model When Shooting With the Sony A1 and 35mm F/1.4
+Tips for Posing Your Model When Shooting with the Sony A1 and 35mm F/1.4

-When “you’re shooting wide and you’re not using reflectors, the biggest issue I always have is that if their chin is down the lighting has lots of shadow on the face and it’s not so flattering,” said Dani.
+When “you’re shooting wide and you’re not using reflectors, the biggest issue I always have is that if their chin is down the lighting has lots of shadow on the face and it’s not so flattering,” says Dani.

-Because the shoot is outdoors and the light source is from above, “the best way to counter that is to have them just lift their chin,” Dani explained before giving us another tip on an easy way to help people pose: tell them where to place their chin.
+Because the shoot is outdoors and the light source is from above, “the best way to counter that is to have them just lift their chin,” Dani explains before giving us another tip on an easy way to help people pose: tell them where to place their chin.
 “It’s the easiest way to pivot the head in any direction you want.”

-Shooting Editorial Fashion Portraits With the Sony A1 and Sigma 85mm F/1.4 DG DN Art Lens on Continuous Autofocus
+Shooting Editorial Fashion Portraits with the Sony A1 and Sigma 85mm F/1.4 DG DN Art Lens on Continuous Autofocus

 To help your creative vision pan out, Dani gives another tip for directing your models: physically show them how you want them to move.

-“A lot of times when I tell a model to do this,” Dani explained, “they don’t fully understand so the best way for me to do it is to just show them exactly what I mean.”
+“A lot of times when I tell a model to do this,” Dani explains, “they don’t fully understand so the best way for me to do it is to just show them exactly what I mean.”

 “I’m shooting super wide so the background is completely melted out, but I always nail the shots where the focus is on point with the face.”
 The answer to nailing the focus every time?
 “Just buy Sony!” he laughs, before giving us an eyeful of his Sony A1 and Sigma 85mm.

-Focusing on Wardrobe, Poses, And Expressions Using a 35mm F/1.4 and 85mm F1.4 Lens for Fashion Editorial Photography
+Focusing on Wardrobe, Poses, and Expressions Using a 35mm F/1.4 and 85mm F1.4 Lens

-Rather than becoming a large production on set with a truckload of gear, Dani reminds us “it’s all about the wardrobe and it’s about the poses and the expressions.”
+Rather than becoming a large production on set with a truckload of gear, Dani reminds us, “It’s all about the wardrobe and it’s about the poses and the expressions.”

 “I really like the overcoat/dress that we have going on here.
 I want a lot of movement.
 I wanna really capture that movement.
 We’re gonna get some where she’s throwing her [cardigan] out at me so we could just capture that motion.”

-What To Do When You Run Out of Ideas at a Fashion Shoot
+What to Do When You Run Out of Ideas at a Fashion Shoot

 And find something she did.
 Pointing to a nearby lamp, Esmeralda and Dani set up for their next shot, grabbing several skillful images with Esmeralda seated at the base of the lamp.